Joshua-Jato/Bike-Sales-Project-Using-Excel/README.md

 # Bike Sales Project Using Excel
 ## This project was learnt from the youtube channel 'Alex the Analyst'.
 Here's the link. https://youtu.be/opJgMj1IUrc
 ## Task: Create an Interactive Dashboard showing:
-1. Average Income Per Purchase
+1. Show the Average Income of Bike buyers and non bike buyers
-2. Customer commute to Bike Purchases
+2. Show the Customer commute Distance to Bike Purchases
-3. Customer Age Bracket to Bike Purchases
+3. Display Customer Age Bracket to Bike Purchases
 ## Steps Followed in this project
 1. Downloaded Data set
 2. Carefully Cleaned the Data: Using Find and Replace, IF function, Auto Fill; Creating a new column,